jbox-web/action_form/README.md

 end
 ```

-Your form object has to subclass `ActiveForm::Base` in order to gain the necessary API.
+Your form object has to subclass `ActionForm::Base` in order to gain the necessary API.
 When defining the form, you have to specify the main_model the form represents with the following line:

 ```ruby
 self.main_model = :conference